mattaylor/objix/docs/api.md

 ## `Object..log(msg, test, type='log')`

-Prints a shallow clone of `this` to the console together with a minute timestamp and an optional msg.
+Prints `this.$()` to the console together with a minute timestamp and an optional msg.
 If a `test` function is provided then logging will only be triggered if the test function returns truthy when called with with `this` as its first argument.
 Alternative console methods such as 'trace', 'info', 'error' and 'debug' may also be specified.
 Returns `this`.